SoftUniMasters/softuni-repo/README.md

 Why did you pick SoftUni?

 - I'm Sari from Sofia, I like Table Tennis, I did choose SoftUni to learn to code.
+- I'm Iliyan from Dobritch, I like some sports and everything pc related, i chose SoftUni to improve my coding skills.